Menkoi/Backrooms/README.md

 Video demo: []

-**The framerate will depend on you hardware system specifications**
+**The framerate will depend on your hardware system specifications**

 ## Description
 My final project for Harvard CS50 course is a small 3D game loosely based off of the backrooms creepypasta.
 The game is in first person and uses the mouse and WASD keys to move around the world.